MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/connection-strings.md

 A connection string consists of a list of settings represented as key-value pairs separated by a semicolon:
 `key1=value1;key2=value2;key3=value3`

+> [!TIP]
+> Some key-value pairs are not configurable and are set automatically, such as `ApplicationId`.
+These can be safely ignored if they're observed in your environment.

 ### Syntax

 * `InstrumentationKey` (for example, 00000000-0000-0000-0000-000000000000).